The University Club of St Paul, a sophisticated wedding venue that guarantees you unique memories!

 Given they had family coming from other states, and want to make everything as easy as possible, they decided to host their rehearsal dinner in town.
 They also took a suite at the luxurious Saint Paul Hotel (behind the Saint Paul Rivercenter).

 None of them wanted a religious wedding.
-Instead they preferred to go to the city hall to get married.
-Sam reserved an appointenement with a judge (a friend) to sign the marriage certificate.
-She also book a small and luxurious restaurant to hold their reception.
+Instead, they preferred to go to the city hall to get married.
+Sam reserved an appointment with a judge (a friend) to sign the marriage certificate.
+She also booked a small and luxurious restaurant to hold their reception.
 It was located in front of the Irvin Park, where the bride and groom planned to have their pictures taken.

 Unfortunately, two months priors to the event the restaurant closed and canceled their reservation (yes, only two months!)

 In less than one week, the bride and the groom found a great alternative for their reception by booking the University Club of Saint Paul.